Do you have DVDs, electronics and other items lying around the house? If you have items you no longer use, Decluttr might just buy them from you.

 I’ll be honest here and tell you that you won’t get top dollar when selling your items on Decluttr.
 After all, Decluttr’s goal is to resell your items for a profit.

-That means they have to buy your stuff at a price that allows them to recover cost and make a profit.
+That means they have to buy your stuff at a price that allows them to recover the cost and make a profit.

 Here is a sample of the prices that I got for my DVD and textbook items: